 For more detailed information please follow this link to our eBook which covers RFID and the different frequency ranges in detail.

 Is RFID expensive, how much does it cost?

 It’s difficult to pinpoint an exact price for RFID as there are so many factors which can determine the price of individual products.
 Typically, with RFID labels and tags, the higher the volume the lower the price per unit, however, it’s far more important to analyse the process in place and the application to see if there is a valid business case for an ROI.

 No, the first concept of how RFID come to be was in World War 2 where planes were tagged to identify them on the radar as allies.
 Since then technology has exponentially evolved into the systems we have today.

 How does RFID work?

 RFID works by tagging an object, you wish to keep track of, with an RFID tag.
-The RFID tag consists of a small microchip which stores information, the antenna design to propagate the signal and the material the tag and antenna is housed in.
-A RFID reader tuned to read the same frequencies as the RFID tag is then used to send an electromagnetic signal out, the RFID tag receives this signal and uses the energy to power itself, and send back a signal containing the message.
+The RFID tag consists of a small microchip which stores information, the antenna design to propagate the signal and the material the tag and antenna are housed in.
+An RFID reader tuned to read the same frequencies as the RFID tag is then used to send an electromagnetic signal out, the RFID tag receives this signal and uses the energy to power itself, and send back a signal containing the message.

 How will RFID benefit my company/organisation?

-In many ways RFID can make your processes more efficient saving you money and time.
-A common example of RFID working in retail is to save time from doing end of day, week, month or annual stock count.
-Typically several staff members would have to go around and manually count the stock but with RFID they can drastically reduce this time, the staff can focus on selling and increasing revenue and for some organisation they will not have to close down for their stock check.
+In many ways, RFID can make your processes more efficient saving you money and time.
+A common example of RFID working in retail is to save time from doing end of the day, week, month or annual stock count.
+Typically several staff members would have to go around and manually count the stock but with RFID they can drastically reduce this time, the staff can focus on selling and increasing revenue and for some organisation, they will not have to close down for their stock check.